m-atharkhan/demi/README.md

 ## **Revolutionary Virtual Machine & Programming Language Platform**

-*Complete custom toolchain for the future Demi programming language - the Vim of programming languages*
+_Complete custom toolchain for the future Demi programming language - the Vim of programming languages_

 **Demi will be the Vim of programming languages** - infinitely customizable, with every aspect configurable to match your exact needs.
 Just as Vim lets you tailor your editor to perfection, Demi will let you customize syntax, semantics, behavior, and tooling on a per-project basis.

 DemiEngine is the foundational backend for **Demi**, a revolutionary programming language that will offer unprecedented customization capabilities.
-With a rock-solid virtual machine featuring 134 registers, 94+ implemented opcodes (including 8 SIMD foundation operations and 23+ FPU floating-point instructions), and **comprehensive test coverage**, DemiEngine provides the infrastructure for a dual-mode execution system: rapid interpretation for development and native compilation for production performance.
+With a rock-solid virtual machine featuring 134 registers, 94+ implemented opcodes (including 8 SIMD foundation operations and 23+ FPU floating-point instructions), and **322 comprehensive tests (145 unit tests + 177 assembly tests, 100% pass rate)**, DemiEngine provides the infrastructure for a dual-mode execution system: rapid interpretation for development and native compilation for production performance.

 ---